the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The "Search" text should be visible next to your input field now.
-When you use the Search component somewhere else, you can choose a different text if you like.
-After all, it is not only text that you can pass as children.
-You can pass an element and element trees (which can be encapsulated by components again) as children.
+The "Search" text should now be visible next to your input field.
+And, when you use the Search component somewhere else, you can, if you like, use different text.
+After all, it's not only text that can be passed as children.
+You can pass an element, or element trees (which can be encapsulated by components again), as children.
 The children property makes it possible to weave components into each other.

 ### Exercises: